otiswhite/todos-api-app/readme.md

 This is an exercise from The Advanced Webdevelopment course on the Udemy.

 It is a single page API app.
-The front end is plain JS with fetch async and back end is node with express.
+The front end is plain JS with fetch async and back end is node with express and mongo.

 [Link to Todo Api App](https://simpletodos-api-app.onrender.com/)